ZacharyTinker/Riverwood-Governance/Policies/Electronic Voting.md

 In any matter not addressed by this policy, the applicable provisions of Robert’s Rules of Order and the bylaws of Riverwood Community Church shall govern.

 ---

+## Bylaw Alignment

+For purposes of this policy, “Governing Board” means the Governance Authority described in Article 6 of the bylaws.

+For purposes of this policy, “current voting members of the Governing Board” means those individuals officially serving as members of the Governance Authority at the time the electronic vote is initiated.
+Vacant positions and non-voting participants shall not count toward quorum or voting thresholds.

+Quorum for electronic voting shall be calculated according to Article 6 of the bylaws.
+When the calculation results in a fraction, the required number shall be rounded up to the next whole number.

+If any provision of this policy conflicts with the bylaws, the bylaws shall control.